topera/gradle-spock/README.md

 * Java 8
 * Spock 1.1

-To take a look in other tutorials, please see https://github.com/topera/hello-world-index
+To take a look in other projects, please see https://github.com/topera/index